z-prince/mod-0-project-be/section0/README.md

 ### Interviewing

 Whatever your comfort level with interviewing, an effective interview comes down to being able to communicate about who you are.
-Please prepare responses to these questions to submit in the prework survey:
+Please prepare responses to these questions to fill into the Submission Survey:

 - Tell us about yourself.
 What is your background?
 Why are you pursuing a career in software development?
 - What are your goals for this career?